elstamey/skateboard/skateboard.md

 --

-###A Typical MVP Strategy
+###A Typical Project Workflow

+* Research features and needs
-* Build a prototype
+* Build a prototype or wireframes
-* Break the prototype into components or parts
+* Break the project into components or parts for implementation
-* Develop over several months
+* Develop each over several months
 * At each release, deliver something unusable/incomplete
 * Finally learn if the big guess of the prototype was correct
 * Changes are much more costly, so most are left alone